BiodiversityLab/bioscann/README.md

 For this script to run, it requires as input the folder with the cropped instances resulting from the previous command.
 However, the upcoming data download step will take a long time to finish for all instances compiled in the previous step.
-We therefore recommend to instead download the `precompiled.zip` folder from the supplementary data accompanying the manuscript ([figshare-link](https://figshare.com/s/637de046184aaee0b599)), which contains a reduced selection of instances of our selected bioregion.
-We recommend to place and unzip the downloaded `precompiled.zip` folder in your `./tutorial` working folder.
+We therefore recommend to instead download the reduced selection of instances, provided in the `tutorial/precompiled` folder.
-The file paths provided in this tutorial assume this file-structure, you will have to adjust them accordingly in case you want to use your own files.
+The input-data file paths provided in this tutorial will usually point to the files in this `tutorial/precompiled` folder, you will have to adjust them accordingly in case you want to use your own files.

 **!Note!:** The set of environmental features in this tutorial differs slightly from the set used in the original implementation presented in the manuscript, due to updates on the data server.
 Instead of 11 channels in the original implementation, the data used in this tutorial consist of only 9 channels.